 Lei Yu is a Tenure-Track Assistant Professor in the Department of Computer Science at Rensselaer Polytechnic Institute.
 Before that, he was a Research Staff Member at IBM Research, IBM Thomas J. Watson Research Center.
-His research interests include data privacy and security, trustworthy AI, machine learning systems, and cloud & mobile computing.
+His research interests include data privacy and security, trustworthy AI, machine learning systems, and mobile computing.

 About Me